 The voices seemed shrill and tempestuous, oozing from the murky corridor like fluid from a grease trap.
 The full-blast shower room, overhead trampling across the bleaches, far-corner gasps and screaming: none of it could dampen their penetrating pitches.
 “Come and get it, Tex, franks on the fire…”

-“Hey, back off, I mean it,” I snarled, checking my flanks as I inched toward the showers.
+“Hey, back off, I mean it, serious business,” I checked my flanks as I inched toward the showers.
 From the corner of my eye emerged a flash revelation of how out-of-hand things were getting in here, even this early in the day: Pole thin silhouettes going down on sweaty, barrel-gut hogs; the hulks bench pressing one another’s bulges, that third-world trio by the backwall in an Oreo embrace.

 “Tsk, promises…all’s I get is promises,” swooned one rover just too damn big to be that way.
 Aggressive, too—snapping me with a towel smack on the cheeks once I prepared to drop dropped my jeans, modestly shaken and stirred.
 “Too, too bad, Honey buns—I’m the best thing that’ll ever happen to you…”

-My skin crawled and goose bumped out of the men’s bathhouse, soapsuds still dripping from my armpits, shirt and Dopp kit dragged closely behind.
-I stopped to catch a breath as a chilling Bay breeze strained through my thoracic cavity sharper than a fishgig through a marlin.
+Meantime my skin crawled and goose bumped out of the men’s bathhouse, soapsuds still dripping from my armpits, shirt and Dopp kit dragged closely behind.
+I stopped to catch a breath as a chilling Bay breeze strained through my thoracic cavity sharper than a fishgig through a sockeye salmon.
 Galled, rattled to prudish embarrassment, I internalized the whole steamy, seamy encounter—crammed and stored its rampant particulars in my thalamus and parahippocampal cortex, to be episodically qualified, quantified, so to speak, and/or purged at a later, quieter date.

-“How’d I let you talk me into that fairy boat,” I shouted, on approach to Eric and his aft Porsche now temperamentally ranging somewhere between a cold shudder and blinding seethe, at once affronted, confronted and taken aback—feeling set up once again, and regressing to the mean about it all.
+“How’d I let you talk me into that fairy boat,” I shouted, on approach to Eric and his aft Porsche now temperamentally ranging somewhere between a cold shudder and blinding seethe, at once affronted and confronted—feeling set up once again, regressing to the mean about it all.
 “And where the hell do you get off stranding me like that?!”

 “Not bad, huh,” he grinned, meeting me halfway to the bon-bon of a snack stand, for a black-no refill to wash down his glazed doughnut.
 “I was in there earlier, so…”